-Trading is very portable.
+Lifestyle trading is very portable.
 This is because it only requires a laptop, internet connection, and trading platform.
 It’s possible for you to take your trading with you while traveling around the world.
 Some of our members have, or continue to do this as part of their lifestyle.

 It’s worth noting, if your full-time job is day trading, you don’t have the luxury of paid vacations.
 So, while you enjoy your vacation, it’s important to focus when it’s time to trade.

-When travelling and trading. consider the quality of your internet connection, and whether you’re in control of it.
+When travelling and lifestyle trading. consider the quality of your internet connection, and whether you’re in control of it.

 The Cons of The Lifestyle Trader

-Day trading isn’t for everyone, there are certain personality types that just don’t mesh with trading.
+Trading Futures isn’t for everyone, there are certain personality types that just don’t mesh with trading.
 There are some real drawbacks for day trading (depending on your point of view).
 Some of the cons to being a lifestyle trader are: